After-hours trading in Canada

 What happens if I place a trade after my broker is closed?

 It depends on your broker.
-If your trading platform allows after-hours trading, your order is submitted.
-If your platform doesn’t offer extended hours, your order will be executed at market open the following trading day.
+If your trading platform allows after-hours trading, your order may be submitted during the extended session and executed if it meets the price set in your limit order.
+If your platform doesn’t offer extended hours, your order will be queued and executed at market open the following trading day.

 Can you buy stocks on the weekend?